kuladog/arch-xfce-hardened/README.md

 #### The installer will guide you through the following:
 - Choose a device to partition, if in a VM choose (/dev/vda)
-- Make up to 3 partions (/, /var, /home).
-Assumes BIOS/MBR
+- Make 1 to 3 partions via fdisk (/, /var, /home).
+Assumes BIOS
-- Select file system for new partitions (ext4, xfs, btrfs)
+- Select a file system for new partitions (ext4, xfs, btrfs)
-- Install the base system and prompt for additional packages
+- Installs the base system and prompts for additional packages
-- Add hardened configurations, if you choose to do that
+- Adds hardened configurations, if you choose to do that
-- Prompt for hostname, root passwd, new user, localization, etc..
+- Prompts for hostname, root passwd, new user and passwd etc..
-- Auto-configure grub.cfg, fstab, sudoers, firewalld, etc..
+- Auto-configures grub.cfg, fstab, sudoers, firewalld etc..
-- Set up dotfiles, system theme and icons, $HOME permissions
+- Sets up dotfiles, system theme and icons, $HOME permissions
+- When finished, it will clean up installation files and reboot

 ### Disclaimer

-Some things, like the way packages are handled, were done just for the sake of doing it.
-Please keep in mind it's just a fun project to get some bash time in.. and kill off some pandemic boredom. :grin:
+It's not meant to be a general purpose installer so it does have some limitations.
+It does what it's suppossed to do - for me - perfectly.
+Please keep in mind it's just a fun project to get some bash time in.. and kill off some pandemic boredom. :smiley: